kjanat/voltamanager/README.md

 * `-v, --verbose`: Verbose output with additional details
 * `-q, --quiet`: Minimal output (suppress tables unless updating)
 * `-a, --all-packages`: Show all packages including excluded ones
+* `--install-completion`: Install completion for the current shell.
+* `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.

+**Commands**:

+* `config`: Create default configuration file.
+* `clear-cache`: Clear the npm version cache.
+* `logs`: View voltamanager logs and statistics.
+* `rollback`: Rollback to previous package versions.
+* `bench`: Benchmark npm registry query performance.
+* `health`: Check the health of your volta installation.
+* `audit`: Run security audit on installed packages.
+* `pin`: Pin packages to prevent updates (adds to...
+* `info`: Show detailed information about a package.
+* `breaking-changes`: Analyze packages with major version...

 ## `voltamanager config`